Francis Spencer, 2nd Baron Churchill: Early life

 Spencer was born on 6 October 1802 at Blenheim Palace, Woodstock, Oxfordshire.
 He was the eldest son of Francis Spencer, 1st Baron Churchill, and Lady Frances FitzRoy.
 His younger sister, Hon.
 Caroline Elizabeth Spencer, married Robert Dillon, 3rd Baron Clonbrock, and his brother, Sir Augustus Spencer, married Helen Maria Campbell (daughter of Lt.-Gen. Sir Archibald Campbell, 1st Baronet).
 His father served as MP for Oxfordshire from 1801 to 1815.

 His paternal grandparents were George Spencer, 4th Duke of Marlborough, and the former Lady Caroline Russell (a daughter of John Russell, 4th Duke of Bedford, the British Ambassador to France).
 His maternal grandparents were the former Elizabeth Wrottesley (daughter of Rev. Sir Richard Wrottesley, 7th Baronet, Dean of Worcester) and Augustus FitzRoy, 3rd Duke of Grafton, who served as Prime Minister from October 1768 to January 1770.

 He was educated at Harrow School before matriculating at Christ Church, Oxford, in 1821.

 Career

 From 1823 and 1828, he served as the British attaché in Austria before becoming the attaché at Lisbon in 1828.
 He returned to Oxford, where he graduated with a Doctor of Civil Law in 1834.

-Upon the death of his father, he succeeded as the 2nd Baron Churchill of Whichwood, on 10 March 1845.
+Upon the death of his father, he succeeded as the 2nd Baron Churchill of Wychwood, on 7 March 1845.
 He served as Deputy Lieutenant for Oxfordshire and was Lieut.-Col. Commandant of the Oxfordshire Yeomanry since 1857.